nadeemchoudhari/python-k8s-monitoring/README.md

 4. pod-usage.py is the python script which can be run as job in kubernetes clusters which will get cpu and mem usage of a pods running in all namespaces.

+5. pod-usage-web.py is a script which implements the same but also publishes the information on  http server running on port 8000